 Per-PID validation with retry (ValidationRetryManager): After window focus changes within an app, app switches (validates the previous app), app deactivation/hide, and placed native-tab candidates that full sync does not find in WindowServer, runs a PID-scoped check.
 If no destroyed windows are found but the PID still has managed windows (i.e., AX may be temporarily stale), retries with exponential backoff (≈0.2–3.2 s).
 This tries to catch window closed as soon as possible so that its zone is emptied and UI updates.

-Native-tab close-rebind: When a single-application signal flags a placed window as gone — an AXUIElementDestroyed notification or a per-PID validation pass — Zonogy first attempts the native-tab close-rebind (see SPECIFICATION.md), keeping the window in its zone if a surviving sibling matches and pruning it only otherwise.
+Native-tab close-rebind: When validation confirms that a placed window no longer exists in WindowServer, Zonogy first attempts the native-tab close-rebind (see SPECIFICATION.md), keeping the window in its zone if a surviving sibling matches and pruning it only otherwise.
 The all-window syncWindowsToZones() sweep does not pick a sibling from the global CGWindowListCopyWindowInfo snapshot, because that snapshot can be transiently incomplete during wake or display changes.
 Instead, if full sync does not find a placed native-tab candidate in WindowServer, it leaves the window in place and asks for PID-scoped validation, which then runs the normal close-rebind/deferred-prune path.

 Native-tab last-tab merge: When a placed window is moved or resized by its application, and the new frame coincides with another placed same-process window, Zonogy treats this as a possible native-tab merge.
-The destination managed window keeps its windowId and zone but adopts the source backing; the source managed window is removed from its old zone without treating that backing as closed.
-The same collapse can also happen from a focus/main-window capture immediately after the source changed frame, because some applications report the moved tab as the focused window before all Accessibility notifications settle.
+The destination managed window keeps its windowId and zone but is updated to track the source window; the source managed record is removed from its old zone without treating that window as closed.
+The same collapse can also happen from a focus/main-window capture immediately after the source changed frame, because some applications report the moved tab as the focused window before all AX notifications settle.

-All window removal paths that treat the backing as gone except app termination use deferred pruning: instead of immediately discarding the window’s identity and recency info, the window is staged in a pending-prune store keyed by (pid, CGWindowID).
+All window removal paths that confirm the window is gone except app termination use deferred pruning: instead of immediately discarding the window’s identity and recency info, the window is staged in a pending-prune store keyed by (pid, CGWindowID).
 The zone is vacated immediately (placeholder appears), but the bookkeeping is retained.
-This guards against false positives from transient AX unavailability (e.g., sleep/wake, screen topology changes, or spurious AXUIElementDestroyed notifications macOS can emit near sleep).
-Native-tab source collapse is different: the source managed record is removed because its backing was adopted by the destination managed record, not because the backing disappeared.
+(Native-tab source collapse is different: the source managed record is removed because the destination record now tracks that window, not because the window disappeared.)

 The same protection mechanism applies when restoring layouts from sleep/wake recovery or WinShot snapshots, so that internal restore operations do not fight normal layout behavior.